Old Orchard Mall carjacking leads to crash in Old Irving Park; suspect at large

 CHICAGO (WLS) -- A carjacking at Westfield Old Orchard Mall Sunday in Skokie led to a car crashing in a home's front yard on Chicago's Northwest Side.
 A suspect remains at large.

 Skokie police said an Infiniti was stolen from the mall, and it was later crashed 8 miles away, near Byron Street and Keeler Avenue in Old Irving Park.
-The incident occurred about 7 p.m.
+The incident occurred just before 6:40 p.m.

+The carjacking victim told police two people stole his Infiniti sedan at gunpoint from a mall parking garage.
+The victim was not hurt, police said.

+Skokie police then saw the Infiniti traveling south on the Edens Expressway and tried to pull it over.
+It did not stop and continued into Chicago.

 Old Irving Park residents said the Infiniti went onto the sidewalk and struck a Mercedes parked in a driveway.
-The Infiniti came to a stop in a home's front yard, and the male driver took off running through the neighborhood.
-The second suspect is also a male; police did not specify the suspects' ages.
+The Infiniti came to a stop in a home's front yard, and the male driver and male passenger took off running through the neighborhood.

-One person was in custody later Sunday night, and another is at large.
-Chicago police are still searching the area.
+One person was taken into custody in the 3800-block of Keeler later Sunday night, and another is at large.
+Chicago and Skokie police are still searching the area.

 Police said the pair are known to have committed similar crimes.